 German-language writers of realist fiction in this period include (in alphabetical order): Berthold Auerbach, Helene Böhlau, Felix Dahn, Marie Eugenie Delle Grazie, Hedwig Dohm, Marie von Ebner-Eschenbach, Gustav Frenssen, Gustav Freytag, Theodor Fontane, Gerhart Hauptmann, Paul Heyse, Gottfried Keller, Max Kretzer, Ferdinand Kürnberger, Fanny Lewald, Otto Ludwig, Eugénie Marlitt, Karl May, Conrad Ferdinand Meyer, Wilhelm Raabe, Gabriele Reuter, Friedrich Spielhagen, Adalbert Stifter, Theodor Storm, Bertha von Suttner.

-Poets of this period include Theodor Fontane, Friederike Kempner, Conrad Ferdinand Meyer, Eduard Mörike, Theodor Storm.
+Poets of this period include Theodor Fontane, Friederike Kempner, Conrad Ferdinand Meyer, Eduard Mörike, Carl Spitteler, Theodor Storm.

 The theatre of the 1880s and 1890s was dominated by naturalism, which was influenced by the works of the great Norwegian dramatist Henrik Ibsen.
 Naturalist dramatists include (in alphabetical order): Elsa Bernstein, Gerhart Hauptmann, Arno Holz, Johannes Schlaf, Hermann Sudermann.
 Also in the 1890s, Arthur Schnitzler caused a stir in Vienna with some penetrating psychological dramas.